jdodds/jdodds.github.com/source/_posts/2012-08-27-the-difference-between-my-custom-linux-project-and-existing-tools.markdown

 people to spec everything out if they want to, but will by default provide them with the software they use in a live environment, and after a fresh install, even if they are close to entirely ignorant of what's going on.
-This includes doing things like providing a sane partitioning scheme by default and making sure that the live and installed environments are the same in the ways that matter.
+This includes doing things like providing a sane partitioning scheme by default, making sure that the live and installed environments are the same in the ways that matter, and setting things up in such a way that it's possible for people to create the environment they want **even if they don't even know what a package manager is**

 I'm trying to build something that's usable by people who aren't even close to being Linux gurus.
 Ideally, I'm trying to build something that's usable by